 Dyson DC65 Animal Complete Upright Vacuum Cleaner

 I mean, the clue’s in the name, right — ‘Animal Complete’!

 Dyson are renowned the world over as innovators and manufacturers of some of the best vacuum cleaners in the world, and the Dyson DC65 Animal Complete Upright Vacuum Cleaner is one of their finest vacuums to date.

 It uses Dyson’s patented radial root cyclone technology to generate even more efficient airflow to extract hair and dirt through a super high-speed circular path and generate even greater suction power.

-This vacuum sucks up dog hair with ease on both hard and carpeted floors.
+This vacuum sucks up dog or cat hair with ease on both hard and carpeted floors.
 It intelligently detects when the floor surface changes and automatically adapts accordingly.
 This eliminates the need for you to manually change the settings and allows the vacuum to minimize air leaks and retain maximum suction power.

 ‘Lifetime’ HEPA filters make this a hygienic vacuum that will remove allergens as it cleans and prevent them from re-entering the air.
 The filters are removable and washable so you can keep using them indefinitely without having to replace them.